Inter-State Migrant Workmen Act, 1979: Background

-The employment system of interstate migrant labour was an exploitative system prevalent more or less in all over India.
+The employment system of interstate migrant labour was an exploitative system prevalent more or less all over India.
 It was rampantly institutionalized in Orissa and in some other states.
 In Orissa the migrant labour (called dadan labour locally) through contractors or agents (called Sardars / Khatedars) are sent for work outside the state in large construction projects.
 This system lends itself to various abuses.
 Sardar promising at the time of recruitment that wages would be calculated on piece rate basis would not be settled every month as promised.
 Once the worker came under clutches of the contractor he took him to a far off place on payment of railways fare only.
 No working hours were fixed for interstate migrant workers and they had to work on all the days in a week under extremely bad working conditions.

 Twenty eighth State Labour Ministers conference held on 21-10-1976 recommended for setting up of a small compact committee to examine all issues and suggest measures for eliminating the abuses prevalent in the interstate workers deployment.
 The compact committee which was constituted in February 1977, recommended the enactment of a separate central legislation to regulate the employment of interstate migrant workers as it was felt the provisions of the Contract Labour (Regulation and Abolition) Act 1970, even after necessary amendments would not adequately take care of the variety of malpractices indulged in by the principal employers/contractors/Sardars/Khatedars etc. and the required facilities to be provided to these workmen in view of the peculiar circumstances in which they are working.